MCDM in real life problem solving for Choice or Ranking

 Where creativity is the crucial desired ability, advanced organizations may ignore academic performance and directly judge the creativity of the candidates.
 Taking up a routine path, another organization with same requirement of creativity may eliminate candidates not having a minimum academic performance thus missing potential candidates with great creativity.
 This is interdependence of the real objective and identifying the criteria of choice.
 Without a clear understanding of this interdependence, a sub-par selection is probable.

-Choosing a subject in undergraduate stage:
+MCDM for Choosing a subject in undergraduate stage:

 For a student, choosing a subject in her undergraduate academic stage of education is of paramount importance.
 Choice will depend not only on her interest in a subject but also on future prospects and availability of seats in a desired college.